 Using an RS232 interface, the connection to the KNX can only be established via a COM port.
-Should the ETS already use the COM port, the ETS must be exited before the DGS Software Tool is closed and the COM port is thus re-enabled.
+Should the ETS already use the COM port, the ETS must be exited before the Software Tool is closed and the COM port is thus re-enabled.

-The \.dll file in the Zip file of the DGS Software Tool, i.e. FalconSupport.dll, must be in the same directory as the executing file dt-engl.exe of the DGS Software Tool.
+The file FalconSupport.dll, must be in the same directory as the executing file DALI-Gateway\KNX\Software-Tool de-en.exe of the Software Tool.

-If it is not possible to establish contact regardless of the attempts made, close the DGS Software Tool and the ETS if required, and restart the PC/Laptop or the Falcon driver.
+If it is not possible to establish contact regardless of the attempts made, close the Software Tool and the ETS if required, and restart the PC/Laptop or the Falcon driver.
 It may be necessary to manually terminate it using the Task Manager > End Task.
 The Task Manager can be started with the key combination Ctrl + Alt + Del.